jwessen/BioFTS/README.md

 import numpy as np
 ```

-Setting up a simulation in `biofts` is done through the following steps:
+Setting up a simulation in BioFTS is done through the following steps:

 ### Step 1: Define the interactions